-Welcome to Part Four of this seven part series brought to us by Molly Williams.
-Over the next seven weeks Molly will explore the people, politics, patterns and processes that informed the development of the American quilt.
+Welcome to Part Four (Amish Quilts) of this series brought to us by Molly Williams.
+Over the next six weeks Molly will explore the people, politics, patterns and processes that informed the development of the American quilt.
 She will take us from early African-American quilts to the 21st Century Art quilts that we see today.
 I find the history of textiles inspiring and fascinating and I hope you enjoy this series.

 The Amish came to America in the mid 18th century and settled in Lancaster County, Pennsylvania.
 As the country opened up, they began to move to the Midwest, where they lived their lives according to the Bible and were the tillers of the soil, living close to the earth in a simple, ordered way.